zowe/docs-site/docs/user-guide/cli-using-understanding-core-command-groups.md

 With the `zosmf` command group, you can perform the following tasks:

-* Create and manage your Zowe CLI `zosmf` profiles.
-Profiles let you store configuration information for use on multiple commands.
-You can create a profile that contains your username, password, and connection details for a particular mainframe system, then reuse that profile to avoid typing connection information again on every command.
-You can switch between profiles to quickly target different mainframe subsystems.
-For more information, see [Team configurations](../user-guide/cli-using-using-team-profiles.md).
 * Verify that your profiles are set up correctly to communicate with z/OSMF on your system.
 For more information, see [Testing connections to z/OSMF](../user-guide/cli-using-test-zosmf-connection).
 * Get information about the current z/OSMF version, host, port, and plug-ins installed on your system.